department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/engineering/Load Testing/10-10EZ Load Testing report.md

 ### Findings / Issues
-- There were no errors and the endpoint performed well under stress.
-     - Note: We tested at extreme levels of more than 100,000x the usual volume and saw connection pool errors.
-These errors exist in the testing environment, and are not expected in production.
-These errors have no impact on our conclusion.
+- There were no errors and the endpoint performed well under stress. _Note: previously, we tested at more than 100,000x the usual volume and saw connection pool errors between vets-api and its backing Postgres database.
+The issue has been ticketed and we are working with the VA.gov platform team to resolve.
+However, given the extreme level of load used in the test, these errors have no impact on our conclusion._

 ---

 ## Submission load test
-- The health_care_applications endpoint API is used for submitting the health care application.
+The health_care_applications endpoint API is used for submitting the health care application.

 ### Test configuration
-- We tested 249 requests at .42 requests per second with 5mb file attachment through the health_care_applications endpoint, at 60x usual volume.
+We tested 249 requests at .42 requests per second with 5mb file attachment through the health_care_applications endpoint, at 60x usual volume.

 ### Results